 However, the public image of cats began to change in the late 19th century in Western Europe.

-General Features And Special Adaptations Of Cats
+What Are General Features And Special Adaptations Of Cats?

 In addition to their distinctive appearance, cats are highly adapted to their environment.
 Their eyes are the largest of any mammal and are remarkably sensitive to light.
 They have large pupils, which can expand or contract depending on light density.
 Their eyes also have excellent night vision, with protruding eyelids and a 185 degrees field of vision.
 This specialized vision makes cats a superb choice for hunting because they can detect prey when most predators sleep at night.